Instagram Stories are a massively popular feature amongst the majority of the platform’s users.

 Publicly shared stories can also show up in the Search & Explore tabs.
 Furthermore, if somebody has added a location, hashtag, or location-dependent sticker on their story, it may display on hashtag or location pages as well.

 New stories (tailored according to your presence on the platform) are displayed first, as shown in the picture below.
-You can view all of the stories published in the previous 24 hours by nearly all the accounts that you follow on scrolling left.
+By scrolling left, you can view all of the stories published in the previous 24 hours by nearly all the accounts you follow.

 You do not need to follow an account on Instagram in order to see their story, as long as their account is not private.
 When you tap on somebody’s profile image, their story will appear in the full-screen view as usual.
 For instance, in the set of images below, any visitor can see the account’s story without having to follow them.